 Expungements and Pardons Attorney in Georgetown

 A past mistake doesn’t have to haunt you for the rest of your life.
 If a criminal arrest record is preventing you from getting a job or a professional license, it may be possible to have your record cleared through the expungements process.
 Even if you were convicted of a crime, it may be possible to obtain a pardon so the conviction won’t be held against you forever.

 Clearing Your Criminal Record

 In Delaware, adult and juvenile arrest records for many types of crimes can be cleared through the expungements process.
 Expungement removes all public records of a past arrest and enables you to answer “no” if you are asked if you have ever been arrested for a crime.
-As your lawyers, Julianne E. Murray and Ronald D. Phillips, Jr. can guide you through the process and complete the necessary forms.
+As your lawyer, Ronald D. Phillips, Jr. can guide you through the process and complete the necessary forms.

 Only arrest records for cases that resulted in dismissal or something other than a guilty verdict can be expunged.
 If you are ever convicted of a crime, the record can’t be expunged.
 However, I can still help you seek a pardon.